Lady Olive Baillie

 Paranormal Investigations

-Sightings are primarily personal and anecdotal.
-No formal investigations have focused on her, but her story is a cherished part of the castle's more recent folklore, representing a continuing connection to its last private chatelaine.
+Sightings are primarily personal testimonies from castle employees rather than formal paranormal investigations.
+Her story has become a cherished part of the castle's modern folklore, representing a continuing connection to its last private chatelaine who transformed it from a neglected ruin into a magnificent showpiece.

 🏰 Stay at This Haunted Hotel